rwexler/chem-402-5020/_sources/section-02.md

 ## Overview

 Kinetic theory connects the microscopic motion of gas particles to macroscopic properties such as pressure and temperature.
-This lecture introduces the fundamental assumptions of kinetic theory, derives key equations, and highlights their physical relevance.
+This section introduces the fundamental assumptions of kinetic theory, derives key equations, and highlights their physical relevance.

 ---